QGreenland-Net/ogdc-helm/README.md

 ### Dev/Production setup

-For deploying the stack on the DataONE dev cluster:
+For deploying the stack on the DataONE dev/prod cluster:

 1. Create the CephFS-backed PVCs (update the config in `cephfs-{release}-{function}-pvc.yaml` if needed), then apply: